These resources help you and your students plan a safe and interesting field trip so that you can make the most of this hands-on learning experience.

 This cross curricular, multi-lingual activity linked with the Wetlands and the World resource helps students develop a paper-model diorama for the classroom while learning about some of the different animals in the wetland food web.Wetlands and the World received first prize at the 2009 National Association for Interpretation (NAI) Media Award Competition.

-“Kudos to Ducks Unlimited for recognizing the lack of environmental education materials for new Canadians…the kit meets Duck’s high standards and now sets the standard for environmental programming in language instruction.” —Green Teacher Magazine
+“Kudos to Ducks Unlimited (Canada) for recognizing the lack of environmental education materials for new Canadians…the kit meets DUC’s high standards and now sets the standard for environmental programming in language instruction.” —Green Teacher Magazine

 Explore migration and the need to protect habitats across North America’s flyways.
 This online and interactive activity introduces students to bird banding and its role in scientific research and conservation.